The William R. Levin Award for Research in the History of Art

 - A selected bibliography one page in length.

 - Additional supporting materials, limited to ten (10) pages.
 This should not be a longer version of the proposal, but rather something that would enhance the committee’s understanding of the proposal.
-Include a writing sample, preferably related to the project.
-Entries must be submitted as one PDF document.
+Include a writing sample, which should be written by the applicant, relate to the proposed project, and reflect the writing style of the resulting publication.

 - Title your PDF exactly as such:

 Email your file to firstname.lastname@example.org.
-Make your subject line state your Lastname.Firstname Levin Award application. (for example, Boyles.James Levin Award application)
+Make your subject line state your Lastname.Firstname Levin Award application (for example, Archino.Sarah Levin Award application)

 Entries must be submitted by August 31, 2019 at midnight EDT.
 The award RECIPIENT will be announced at the annual meeting in Chattanooga, Tennessee in October 2019.
 All applicants are notified of the committee’s decision within 60 days of the end of the meeting.